 Best Inspirational Books for Women

-Seeing that someone else was able to overcome their challenges may just be what we need to overcome ours.
+Seeing that someone else was able to overcome their self-doubt and challenges may just be what we need to overcome ours.
 These captivating true stories of women with different backstories could be just the thing you need to start to make changes in your own life.
-If they could face the obstacles standing in front of them, so can you.
+If they could face the obstacles standing in front of them, your own person can too!

-You are capable of living the life you want to live.
-Never let your current situation or anyone in your life convince you otherwise.
+You are capable of living the life you want to live and overcoming self-doubt.
+Never let your current situation, your own story, or anyone in your life convince you otherwise.

 Breaking Trail by Fran Hurcomb